Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus

-{Magnetic field may distort neutron stars (NSs), but the effect has not been robustly tested through gravitational-wave observation yet due to the absence of a fast rotating Galactic magnetar.
-The central objects of Gamma-ray bursts (GRBs) could be millisecond magnetars.
-Under the magnetar scenario on the X-ray plateaus of GRB afterglows, the spindown evolution modulated by the gravitational-wave radiation may be inferred from some special samples, so that the magnetically-induced distorting can be further estimated.
-According to two samples, GRB 060807 and GRB 070521, we found that the correlation between the effective ellipticity, $\varepsilon_{\rm B,eff}$, and effective dipole magnetic field strength on a neutron star (NS) surface, $B_{\rm eff}$, is $\varepsilon_{\rm B,eff}\sim 10^{-4} (\frac{B_{\rm eff}}{10^{14}\;\rm G})^{2}$.
-This result demands that $B_{\rm eff}\sim 0.01 B_{\rm t}$ with $B_{\rm t}$ being the internal toroidal magnetic field strength of NSs.
-We suggested that the torque generated during few unsymmetrical massive-star collapses may induce differential rotations in proto-NSs to amplify the internal toroidal fields. \keywords{gravitational waves -- gamma-ray burst: individual(GRB 060807, GRB 070521) -- stars: magnetars } }
+\abstract {The magnetic field may distort neutron stars (NSs), but its effect has not yet been robustly tested through gravitational-wave observations due to the absence of a fast-rotating Galactic magnetar.
+The investigation of parts of gamma-ray bursts (GRBs) can potentially shed light on the magnetically induced distortion since their central objects may be millisecond magnetars.
+In this paper we propose a method for estimating the distortions of these possible magnetars under the GRB magnetar scenario.
+According to the case study of GRB 070521, we find a relation between the effective magnetically induced ellipticity, $\epsilon_{\rm B,eff}$, and the effective dipole magnetic field strength on NS surfaces, $B_{\rm eff}$, namely $\epsilon_{\rm B,eff}\sim 10^{-3}(B_{\rm eff}/10^{15}\rm G)^{2}$.
+Furthermore, we constrain the internal magnetic field structure of the magnetar to be $B_{\rm eff}\sim 0.02 <B_{\rm t}>$ and $B_{\rm eff}\sim 0.1B_{\rm t}$, where $<B_{\rm t}>$ is the volume-averaged internal toroidal field.
+This constraint can be used as the initial condition in modeling the structure of NS magnetospheres.
+Finally, the possibility of testing the method shown in this paper through gravitational-wave observations is discussed.}